Skip to content

 /home/aptrs/.cache/pypoetry/virtualenvs/aptrs-h1P6HTQN-py3.12/bin/gunicorn

-Once we have the full path for gunicorn, we can set up the gunicorn.service with the command below:
+Once we have the full path for Gunicorn, we can set up the gunicorn.service file:

 Bash